Southern Idaho’s Weird and Wonderful National Park Properties

 Minidoka National Historic Site

-On February 19, 1942, President Franklin Roosevelt signed Executive Order 9066 authorizing the placement of Japanese-American citizens and Japanese resident aliens in incarceration camps.
+On February 19, 1942, President Franklin Roosevelt signed Executive Order 9066.
+The order authorized the placement of Japanese-American citizens and Japanese resident aliens in incarceration camps.
 Nearly 13,000 people lived at Minidoka from 1942-1946.
 Today, the camp is undergoing a revitalization.
-Walk along its 1.6-mile trail and stop at the 23 interpretive signs that describe the site’s historic structures, landscape, and the lives of the people who lived there.
-A historic barrack and mess hall have been returned to the site, and a root cellar and fire station are undergoing stabilization and rehabilitation.
-For a deeper dive, check out one of the site’s guided tours, the Junior Ranger program, or visit a small exhibit at the Hagerman Fossil Beds National Monument Visitor Center.Read More
+As a result, a brand new, beautiful visitor center helps honor the former residents and retell many of the stories from the incarceration camp.
+Walk along its 1.6-mile trail and stop at the 23 interpretive areas that describe the site’s historic structures, landscape, and the lives of the people who lived there.
+A historic barrack and mess hall have been returned to the site for visitors to see.
+In addition, the root cellar and fire station are also undergoing stabilization and rehabilitation.

 Craters of the Moon National Monument

 We’re just going to say it: Craters of the Moon is one of the strangest places in Idaho.
 Actually, it’s one of the strangest places in all of America!
 Eight major volcanic flows between 15,000 and 20,000 years ago created this fantastic lunar landscape.
 Hiking among the ancient topography really does feel like walking the surface of the moon.
 It became a national monument in 1924 after legendary Idaho explorer and author Robert “Two Gun Bob” Limbert championed the area in a National Geographic article.
 It also made history in 1970, when a portion of the park was classified as the first federally designated wilderness.
 It’s also a spelunker’s paradise (pick up your free cave permit first) and a great place for hikers.